bcomnes/async-neocities/README.md

 **NOTE**: The `/api/` prefix is automatically adeded: `/api/${endpoint}` so that must be omitted from `endpoint.

 Pass a `formEntries` array or iterator containing objects with `{name, value}` pairs to be sent with the POST request as [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData).
-The [form-datat][fd] module is used internally.
+The [form-data][fd] module is used internally.

 `opts` include: